Pickwick Book Shop: History

 Louis Epstein purchased his first bookstore, a tiny bookshop attached to a gunsmith shop in Long Beach, California, in 1925.
 He soon moved his business to downtown Los Angeles, renaming it Epstein's Used Books.
 The store focused on literature and poetry.

 In the early 1930s, a movie studio inquired with Epstein about renting 5000 books to be used as props, to which they agreed to a price of $0.05 per book per day for thirty days.
 The books were returned about a year later, and when the studio attempted to pay for only the original thirty days, Epstein phoned his lawyer who extracted the full amount.
 Epstein's lawyer then refused to give Epstein the money, fearing Epstein would "spend it foolishly buying more books and having a good time."
 Instead, he told Epstein to find a building to buy and he would release the money into escrow for it.
 In 1938, Epstein used this account to open Pickwick Book Shop, which he named after the 1836 Charles Dickens' book The Pickwick Papers.

 Pickwick Book Shop was a three-story bookshop located at 6743 W. Hollywood Boulevard in Hollywood, California, and was immensely popular with film and literary insiders, as well as the general public.
 During its heyday, notable figures such as F Scott Fitzgerald, Raymond Chandler, William Faulkner, Humphrey Bogart, and Marlene Dietrich frequented the shop, and Orson Welles, Peter Finch, Marlon Brando, and Ray Bradbury were known to visit as well.

 Pickwick Book Shop eventually expanded into the building west of it, and fifteen additional locations also opened around southern California.

-In 1968, Dayton Hudson, founder of B. Dalton, bought the Pickwick chain, and in 1979, he consolidated the names of all his stores.
+In 1968, Dayton Hudson retail corporation, founder of B. Dalton bookstores, bought the Pickwick chain, and in 1979 consolidated all Pickwick stores under the B. Dalton name.